blwishom/mod2Resources/Week5/review-guide/study-guide-for-wk-5.md

 #Things to know for coding portion:
--implement a queue (you should have an implementation you wrote this week that you can use)
+-implement a queue or a linked list (you should have an implementation you wrote this week that you can use)
 -identify cases of O(n) complexity and be able to optimize to O(1) by using data structures (sets, queues, linked lists) other than